workinprogress-ai/devenv/docs/Contributing.md

 A story or issue has _tasks_.
 Tasks are small chunks of work that can be independently implemented without breaking any existing functionality.

 When starting on a story or issue, cut a feature or bugfix branch in which to do the work.
 Generally, you will continue to use that same branch until the feature is complete.
 When merging, retain the branch until the feature is complete.
 Note that if the branch gets deleted from the remote, it's not big deal.
-It will be created again when you push.
+It will be created again when you push.  **The key is that the branch must be there until the [final review](#final-reviews-and-progressive-reviews)**

 ### Coding (executing a task)